|Doctoral||PhD||GERJ||Fall||June 13, 2023**|

-Statement of Purpose: In order to help the Admissions Committee assess how well your interests and goals fit with our graduate program, please provide a 1-3 page personal statement.
-At the top of your statement please insert a brief description (20 words or fewer) of your specific research interests.
-In addition, please discuss your goals in pursuing the Carolina-Duke German Studies Ph.D., your study abroad experience(s) and the trajectory of your academic career thus far.
+Statement of Purpose: In order to help the Admissions Committee assess how well your interests and goals fit with our graduate program, please provide a statement of purpose of approximately 650 to 2000 words.
+At the top of your statement please insert a brief description (20 keywords or fewer) of your specific research interests.
+In addition, please discuss your goals in pursuing the Carolina-Duke German Studies Ph.D., your previous study abroad experience(s) and the trajectory of your academic career thus far.
 [Statement of Purpose Upload]

 *Only in unusual circumstances and after consultation with the program are other admission terms considered.

 **Preference will be given to applications that have been submitted to the UNC Graduate School by December 13, 2022.